FOMO-GOBBLE/fomo3d-docs/pages/fomo3d-launchpad/fomo3d-overview.md

 - **Project Token Creation**: A streamlined no-code process for creators to create their memecoin projects onchain.
 - **Pre-Bonding Launch**: A pre-bonding launch phase where supporters can buy the token at a discount.
-- **Post-Bonding Launch**: A launch phase where the token is listed on FOMO3D and can be traded on the Gobbler AMM.
+- **Post-Bonding Launch**: A launch phase where the token is listed on FOMO3D and can be traded on the Gobbler DEX.

 ## Benefits